mtguerreiro/ocp/demos/example_controller/readme.md

 >>> status, trace_data = ocp.trace_read(0)
 ```

 `ocp.trace_read` returns the data stored in the controller's memory in binary format.
-If you check, `trace_data` has the size that we had previously set:
+If you check, `trace_data` has four times the size that we had previously set:

 ```python
 >>> len(trace_data)
 64000
 ```

+This is because we set the size of the trace to be 16000 floats, and each float is four bytes.
-Because we know that we have four float signals in the trace, we can convert this binary data to a numpy array.
+With this information, we can convert this binary data to a numpy array.
 In `python_ex_controller.py`, we wrote a function to do exactly that.
 To convert the data, run:

 ```python
 >>> data = trace_data_to_np_array(trace_data, 4)